Venue: St Peter's Church, Oundle PE8 4AL

 Carry has edited and illustrated many other books as well as supplying book jackets and a regular picture for The Oldie magazine.
 The contrast between working on her own preoccupations and fulfilling commissions is also discussed in one section of the book.

 Her work has been displayed in solo shows and mixed shows around the country and she displays annually at the Natural Eye Exhibition in London with the Society of Wildlife Artists.
-"Found in the Fields" is a series of lithographs launched at the Royal Botanic Gardens, Edinburgh during the 2011 Festival, and has since toured numerous venues and will be coming to the Yarrow Gallery in Oundle in March 2018.
+"Found in the Fields" is a series of lithographs launched at the Royal Botanic Gardens, Edinburgh during the 2011 Festival, and has since toured numerous venues.

 Collections of her work are on display in Edith Cavell Hospital, Oundle School, Abacus, Monarch Chemicals, Jesus College, Cambridge, Paintings in Hospitals (North), Towner Art Gallery, Eastborne.